espocrm/documentation/development/api.md

 `POST {entityType}`

+Creates a new record of a specific entity type.

-Payload: Object of entity attributes.
+Payload: Object of entity [attributes](../administration/terms-and-naming.md#attribute).

-Returns entity [attributes](../administration/terms-and-naming.md#attribute) in JSON object.
+Returns attributes of the created record.

 _Example_